The Predatory Bird Cruiser Board: New Frontiers in Design Excellence

 It only took a couple of kickflip attempts on the first prototype to realise we needed to make some subtle adjustments and by the next stage of the design process we all agreed that we had something we we’re very happy with.
 The final frontier is coming soon.

-7 replies on “The Predatory Bird Cruiser Board: New Frontiers in Design Excellence”
+7 responses to “The Predatory Bird Cruiser Board: New Frontiers in Design Excellence”